ggr86/GettingandCleaningDataCourseProject/README.md

 It requires the UCI HAR Dataset which is available at the address below: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-It also requires the data.table package in R which can be installed using: install.packages("data.table")
+It also requires the data.table and dplyr packages which can be installed using: install.packages("data.table") install.packages("dplyr")

 The script gathers all the test and train data files and merges them into one data.table called merged.
 It replaces the activity code with the activity labels in